-Some previously recalled items also include expanded production dates.
+Some previously recalled pet food items also include expanded production dates.

-The expanded recall involves cat and dog food sold in the United States and Canada as well as two European varieties.
-The list of additional recalled items can be seen at http://www.fda.gov/Food/RecallsOutbreaksEmergencies/Recalls/default.htm.
+The expanded pet food recall involves dog and cat food sold in the United States and Canada as well as two European varieties.
+For the full list of additional Menu Foods’ recalled pet food items, click here.

-Last week, Menu Foods said the U.S. Food and Drug Administration, which is leading the investigation into the recall, had searched Menu’s Emporia, Kan., plant and that the company was also notified that the U.S. Attorney’s office for the District of Kansas was exploring whether or not the pet food manufacturer had committed any crimes.
+Last week, Menu Foods said the U.S. Food and Drug Administration (FDA), which is leading the investigation into the recall, had searched Menu’s Emporia, Kan., plant and that the company was also notified that the U.S. Attorney’s office for the District of Kansas was exploring whether the pet food manufacturer had committed any crimes.